Evaneos/ev-fdm-demo/README.md

 $ bower install
 ```

-- Start grunt with default task and in watch mode:
+- Start gulp with default task and in watch mode:

 ```
-$ grunt default watch
+$ gulp
 ```

-- Start jekyll
+- Start jekyll (only necessary if not on docker)

 ```
 jekyll serve --watch